Raúl Alejandro Pérez Saucedo

 LLM Pipeline for Legal Coding

-I designed and evaluated a two-stage LLM pipeline to support the coding of legal texts on freedom of expression.
-The goal was not full automation, but building a system that meaningfully reduces the burden on human researchers.
+Designed and evaluated a two-stage LLM pipeline to support legal coding on freedom of expression.
+The goal was a reliable AI-assisted workflow that helps researchers structure large legal corpora while preserving human oversight.

-• Processed a global corpus of 160+ laws across 60+ countries
+• Processed a corpus of 164 laws across 62 countries

 Comparative NGO Regulations with LLMs

-I developed and tested an LLM-based workflow for analyzing NGO-related laws across countries, focused on how prompting strategies and model design affect reliability in comparative legal research.
+I developed and tested an LLM-based workflow for analyzing NGO-related laws across countries, focused on how prompting strategy and model design affect reliability in comparative legal research.

-• Evaluated performance across 10 countries and 3 languages
+• Evaluated multilingual performance across 10 countries and 3 languages

 Current focus